xshadowcrowx/TG-Web-development/Opdrachten/Intro/intro.md

 > The HTML ```<body>```Element represents the content of an HTML document.
 There can be only one ```<body>``` element in a document.

 5. HTML attributes are special words used inside the opening tag to control the element's behaviour.
 HTML attributes are a modifier of an HTML element type.

 ```<abbr id="anId" class="aClass" style="color:blue;" title="Hypertext Markup Language" data-*="global Attributes" >HTML</abbr>```

-6. A good HTML structure is important because it forms the foundation upon which the rest of the wesite or application is built upon.
+6. A good HTML structure is important because it forms the foundation upon which the rest of the website or application is built upon.

-[This example](https://raw.githubusercontent.com/mdn/learning-area/master/html/introduction-to-html/html-text-formatting/text-start.html "Github link") is not an example of good code.
+[This](https://raw.githubusercontent.com/mdn/learning-area/master/html/introduction-to-html/html-text-formatting/text-start.html "Github link") is not an example of good code.
 At the very least it's missing headings, paragraphs and unordered lists.

 7. See table below...